Lesson Plan - Get It!

 The Republican Party

 The Republican Party was a brand new political party in the mid-1850s that rose in popularity due to its anti-slavery stance.

 When Abraham Lincoln was elected in 1860 as the first president of this party, many Southern states were concerned he might try to abolish slavery, which would destroy its plantation economy.

-Read this excerpt, provided by Digital History, from the Republican Platform 1860 regarding slavery:
+Read this excerpt from the 1860 Republican Platform regarding slavery.

 - Does it sound like Republicans planned to abolish slavery?

 Although they may not have liked slavery, Republicans were strictly concerned with not expanding slavery beyond the states that already had it.

 Look at this map of America before the Civil War broke out.

 - Do you see all the territories in the country's center?

 These territories were destined for statehood.
 Republicans ran on stopping the expansion of slavery into these lands as they became states.